ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-test.md

  ```
    - Reference code implementation [here](https://github.com/ccao-data/data-architecture/blob/66ad8159bcb3d96dcdc62b7355f8fbce64affc78/dbt/models/default/schema/default.vw_pin_universe.yml#L248-L252).

+### Modify an Existing Generic Test

+If an existing generic test almost meets the user's need, it can be modified in order to support a new use case.

 ### Add a New Test

 1. **Check for Existing Tests:** Ensure the test or a similar functionality does not already exist among our generic templates.
-Consider modifying an existing template if it closely aligns with the required functionality.

 2. **Create Test Template:**
    - Add a new test template in the `dbt/tests/generic/` directory.